-BUS 205 Business Writing (3) 3 hours lecture
+BUS 205 Business Writing

-Prerequisite: A minimum grade of 'C' in BUS 125 or eligibility determined through the Business English placement process
+Prerequisite: A minimum grade of 'C' in BUS 125 or eligibility determined through the Business English exam process, which is an exam based on content from BUS 125 Business English.

 Recommended preparation: ENG 100

 Principles of effective writing applied to business communications.
 Develops skill in analysis, organization, composition, and presentation of various types of letters, memos, and reports to elicit the desired responses.
 Formal analytical report required.